Steve Sims is the ultimate arranger of the should-be impossible experience

 What is the most common, most mainstream kind of request?
 Or are they all unique in their own sense?

 No. they’re not.
 You know, we do bread and butter stuff.
 We deal with predominantly busy people.
 We deal with politicians, celebrities.
 We deal with a wide array of people.
+We work with real money casinos no deposit bonus which are great.
 We’ve got clients who refuse to stay in any brand name hotel, so it’s only boutique.
 We have clients that when they fly, they refuse to have a window seat, they only want an aisle.
 We build up a profile of our clients so that when they go, hey, I need to do this, we already know 80% of the answers to the questions that would normally be asked.

 How does it work?